Overview

 Can I use Cloudflare’s Universal SSL option?

 Yes.
 All new domains that choose to use Cloudflare's basic plan will have Universal SSL available.
-Please note that this is NOT recommended since the Universal SSL certificate does not fully protect your site traffic.
+Please note that this is not recommended since the Universal SSL certificate does not fully protect your site traffic.
 View Cloudflare's blog post for further details.

 Website is offline.
 Error 526.
 Invalid SSL certificate